 Episodes 5-8.
 A boom period of characters further learning each other and the place they’re in, before ideas of settling.

-* Looking ahead, a full season as outlined today would mean four sets, equaling 16 episodes, plus two, character specials.
+* A full season as outlined today would mean four sets, equaling 16 episodes.

 0 It all started before it started.

 — To end, let’s go back to the beginning, where the basis for Bound was formed.
 In my early 20s, I was fortunate to spend some time traveling abroad.
 There were short trips, with nights in hostels where a few of us strangers would become quick friends and have adventures both good and bad.
-But I also had the opportunity to spend extended time in both Brasil and Spain, which offered insight into what it might be like to “re-settle” in a different world from mine (I’m from the Southern US, by the way).
-At the time I was traveling, I wasn’t thinking on those terms, nor was I even considering a potential career in film or TV. — But then I did, and when I got into writing, those travel experiences were all there as a spark for the idea and then a foundation on which to build up the So Far Bound story.
+But I also had the opportunity to spend extended time in both Brasil and Spain, which offered insight into what it might be like to “re-settle” in a different world from mine.
+At the time I was traveling, I wasn’t thinking on those terms, nor was I even considering a career in film or TV. — But then I did, and when I got into writing, those travel experiences were there as a spark and a foundation on which to build up the So Far Bound story.

 Pictured: A friend and I, abroad in the early 2010s.

-Listen, there’s a lot of TV (and Tik Toks) out there and we know it’ll be a real, son-of-a-bitch to break through, if Bound were to get made.
-On our end, we’ll just work to make something that’s fun and has a few ideas, and we’ll use our grassroots stature as a power to try and to be new things.
-With that attitude and opportunity in tow, I believe Bound can be something that both stands up and then stands out, in some meaningful way.
-Thanks so much for checking us out.
-We appreciate any support!
+Listen, there’s a lot of TV (and Tik Toks) out there and we know it’ll be tough to break through if Bound were to get made.
+On our end, we’ll work to make something that’s fun and has a few ideas, and we’ll use our stature (or lack thereof) as a power to try and to be new things.
+And with that attitude and opportunity in tow, I believe Bound can be something that both stands up and then stands out, in some way. — Thanks so much for checking us out.
+We appreciate any support.
+Cheers!